learnlatex/learnlatex.github.io/en/more-08.md

 You might find this handy, but now you want the first cell not to be affected because it's the table head.
 Here `\multicolumn` comes in handy.
-Remember that it can be used to change a single cells alignment as well?
+Remember that it can be used to change a single cell's alignment as well?
 In fact, if you use `\multicolumn` you ignore whatever has been defined for these columns in the preamble.
 So you can use